voltrb/volt/Readme.md

 Because a method on a reactive value always returns another reactive value, and because only nil and false are false in ruby, we need a way to check if a ReactiveValue is truthy in our code.
 The easiest way to do this is by calling .true? on it.
 It will return a non-wrapped boolean.  .nil? and .false? do as you would expect.

-One common place we use a truthy check is in setting up default values with || (logical or)  Volt provides a convience method that does the same thing .or, but works with ReactiveValues.
+One common place we use a truthy check is in setting up default values with || (logical or)  Volt provides a convience method that does the same thing `#or`, but works with ReactiveValues.

 Instead of